 There were no significant changes in the nature of the activities of the Consolidated Entity during the year.

 5. Significant changes in the state of affairs

-There were no significant changes in the state of affairs of the entity during the financial year.
+Significant changes in the state of affairs of the entity during the financial year were as follows: